jdbancal/replab/sphinx/tutorials/installation.rst

     replab_init

-which should lead to the following output
+which should lead to an output similar to the following:

 ::